juliethrallstewart/Sprint-Challenge-Applied-JavaScript-v2/README.md

 1. What is the DOM?

+The document object model represents the web page as an object allowing it to be interfaced with.

 2. What is an event?

+An event is an action that takes place on the web page that incurs a response.

 3. What is an event listener?

+An event listener is an object that is assigned to specific objects to recieve the message that specific action have occured on it and to do something in response.

 4. Why would we convert a NodeList into an Array?

+So we have access to all the array methods.

 5. What is a component?

+A reusable piece of code

 ### Git Set up